On birational boundedness of Fano fibrations: Introduction

 If $X$ is an $n$-dimensional variety of $\epsilon$-Fano type, then ${\rm Vol}(X, -K_X) \leq M(n,\epsilon).$ \end{conj} WBAB$_{\leq 3}$ was proved by the author \cite{Jiang} very recently, while WBAB$_{\geq 4}$ is still open.

 See Subsection \ref{section conjectures} for more conjectures related to boundedness, such as TBAB, GA, and LCTB.

-Then main goal of this paper is to investigate BBAB$_n$.
+The main goal of this paper is to investigate BBAB$_n$, especially, to prove BBAB$_3$ (Corollary \ref{cor BBAB3}).
 As shown in \cite{Jiang}, according to Minimal Model Program, it suffices to investigate varieties of $\epsilon$-Fano type with a Mori fibration (see Theorem \ref{thm MFS}).
 We define the concept of an $(n, d, a, \epsilon)$-Fano fibration which is a natural generalization of a variety of $\epsilon$-Fano type with a Mori fibration, see Definition \ref{ndae}.

 It is expected that the boundedness of fibrations follows from that of bases and general fibers, and some additional boundedness information on the ambient spaces.
 The following is the main theorem of this paper.